vislovalexey111/JuniorTest/README.md

 # JuniorTest
-This project is created as an answer to the test for a Junior Unity Developer, assigned by the Playcapp Studio.
+This project was made as a test for the position of Junior Unity Developer, assigned by the Playcapp Studio.

 The task was:
- - Develop Unity project to spawn 3D cubes, that will move to a certain distance with a certain speed.
+ - The application must spawn 3D cubes, which then move at a certain speed over a certain distance.
- - After reaching distance needed, the cube must disappear.
+ - After passing the specified distance, the cube disappears.
- - The timestep for spawn a new cube, the distance the cube must reach and the speed of the spawned cube must be specified in the text input fields.
+ - The time step to spawn a new cube, the cube movement speed and and the distance needed must be entered by the user in the text fields.